 Are Epicanthic folds common in Scandinavia?

-It is not common with Epicanthic folds, but Swedes with Sami heritage (such as Jens Byggmark, Anja Pärson and Ingemar Stenmark) have higher rates of Epicanthic eye folds.
+It is not common with Epicanthic folds in Sweden, but Swedes with Sami heritage (famous examples include Jens Byggmark, Anja Pärson and Ingemar Stenmark) have higher rates of Epicanthic eye folds.

 Scandinavians as a whole are part of a group of ethnicities (along with Finns, English, Irish, Estonians, Latvians, Lithuanians, Polish, Hungarians, and Russians) where Epicanthic fold is occurring more than in other European populations, but still at a much lower frequency than for example Asian ethnicities.